Tennis Court Construction and Installation

 Another type of cushion surface is a carpet-overlay system.
 Carpet surfaces play fast and, like the rubberized surface, are easy on the athlete's body.
 The carpet-overlay is installed over a standard hard-court and is seamed together.
 This creates what is known as a floating-surface.
 This carpet base is extremely durable and is one of the longest-lasting and lowest-maintenance systems around.
 Carpet surfaces typically carry a 20-25-year warranty and are guaranteed never to crack.

 Clay courts slow down the tennis game while allowing a higher bounce on the ball.
-While a clay court is possibly the least expensive option to construct, it can be quite expensive in the long run because of the high maintenance and high refurbish costs.
+Clay courts can be quite expensive in the long run because of the high maintenance and high refurbish costs.
 Because these courts are made of compressed stone (typically shale, brick, or crushed stone) the court must be watered, rolled, and monitored daily during seasonal play.
 Every spring, these courts are refurbished for the upcoming tennis seasons.
+We offer HAR-TRU Green Clay, American Red Clay, Claytech, and European Red Clay along with clay court accessories.
+Call today for quotes.

 Typical Fencing Layouts